Sacramentum Poenitentiae: Content

-It regulates that a priest who is complicit in a sin against the sixth commandment is incapable of validly absolving his accomplice from that sin.
+Section 4 decrees that a priest who is complicit in a sin against the sixth commandment is incapable of validly absolving his accomplice from that sin.
 This is called complicit absolution.
 An exception is made in danger of death, and then only if no other priest is available.
 It was the fifth document in the canon-law book that was used to train all priests between 1918 and 1982.